 Attorneys at Law & Proctors in Admiralty

 Farrell Smith O’Connell has accumulated over 70 years of wisdom practicing law plus 70 years as USCG licensed mariners.
-Unique among New England law firms, we all know the ropes in the courtroom, on the water, and on the waterfront.
+Unique among Maritime law firms, we all know the ropes in the courtroom, on the water, and on the waterfront.
 Our energetic track record and firm commitment is to represent our clients with world-class legal skill, providing smart advice and effective action while keeping our bills reasonable.
-With TWIC credentials and offices throughout Massachusetts and Rhode Island, we readily cover the northern and southern New England coastlines.
+With TWIC credentials we readily cover the New England, North Carolina and Virginia coastlines.

 Defense of Maritime Insureds